Ameba-AIoT/ameba-rtos/README.md

 # Documentation

-Documentation for latest version: https://www.realmcu.com/.
-Get application note and datasheet depending on chip you use.
+Documentation for latest version: https://github.com/Ameba-AIoT/ameba-iot-docs.
+Click the URLs listed in README to view the documentations of the specific SoC.

 **Note:** Each SoC series has its own documentation, please find documentation with the specified chip.